wallabra/loot-and-roam/extra/roadmap.md

       laying around even while fleeing.
 This is not possible in a rigid state machine based NPC system.
   * [ ] Ship part code
+  * [ ] Island archetypes, with their own props and themes
   * [ ] Stationary props like turrets, buildings that drop loot when destroyed, or island decor
   * [ ] Ship crew, food consumption, strikes when hungry/unpaid